Single stocks#

 The available filter values for any sig_master column can be retrieved using show_filter_values:

-sig_master.show_filter_values(column='OPERATING_MIC', dropna=True)
+sig_master.show_filter_values(column="OPERATING_MIC", dropna=True)

-Note: TRBC stands for The Refinitiv Business Classification
+The Refinitiv Business Classification (TRBC) filtering #

 • Economic sectors